botpress/documentation-v12/docs/tutorials/chat-3rd-party-OAuth.md

 }
 ```

-Now it you try to run botpress, you will have an error because the Passport Twitter Strategy needs a server session which is disabled by default, enable it in your botpress config : set `httpServer.session.enabled` to `true`.
-If you start the server again, botpress should be running properly.
-Great, now notice that we need point Twitter to a callbackUrl so it can provide the authentication values.
-Let's implement that callback url for the bot in particular, thankfully botpress http sdk offers `createRouterForBot` that allows us to define a custom module router for a specific bot.
-We will define our router in the `onServerReady` function of our module entry point.
+Now if you try to run Botpress, you will have an error because the Passport Twitter Strategy needs a server session which is disabled by default, enable it in your Botpress config and set `httpServer.session.enabled` to `true`.

+If you start the server again, Botpress should be running properly.
+You'll implement a callback URL with the SDK `createRouterForBot` that allows you to define a custom module router for a specific bot.
+You'll define our router in the `onServerReady` function of our module entry point:

 ```ts
 const onServerReady = async (bp: typeof sdk) => {